Senate of Liberia: Elections

-Article 83(b) of the 1985 Constitution originally established a two-round system for Senate elections, whereby if no candidate received a majority of the vote, a second election contested by the two candidates with the highest number of votes was held one month later.
-The Accra Peace Accord temporarily suspended this provision for the 2005 legislative elections, which utilized the First-past-the-post (FPTP) voting system.
-In 2011, Article 83(b) was amended by referendum to require FPTP voting in all future legislative elections.
+Article 83(b) of the 1986 Constitution originally provided for a two-round electoral system for legislative elections.
+This requirement was suspended for the 2005 elections under the Accra Comprehensive Peace Agreement and later replaced by a First-past-the-post system following a successful constitutional referendum in 2011.

 Oath

 The Constitution requires all senators to take an oath or affirmation upon assuming their office.
 The Secretary of the Senate administers the oath to all senators on their first day of sitting in the Senate.
 The following oath is specified by the Constitution: